 All Communication Counts

 However, that’s not all written copy associated with the business.
 Businesses communicate with other businesses – that is, people from one business communicate with the people from another business.
 Businesses also communicate with the members of the general public.
 People who might be interested in using the businesses’ services or products.
 And people will form opinions based on how well that communication went, so if you at any time appear disorganized in the communication, you’ll create the opinion that your business has a problem with organization.
 It’s as simple as that – all copy your business uses projects an image, and if you want that image to be favorable for you, you need to take charge of it.

 Big brands know how important it is to have consistency throughout all the communication material they produce.
 From their ad copy to their company slogan, the copy on display in their place of business – everything comes together to create a brand image.
 That’s the first thing people will think of when they see the brand logo, and to create it and drive it into people’s minds, consistency is of key importance.
 Regardless of the channel, regardless of the person on the receiving end of it – all communication needs to be consistent because all communication is an opportunity for marketing.

 Speak to the Masses Like you Speak to a Single Person

 The trick to creating great communication copy that sells is to create it to be intimate, but appealing to a lot of people.
 You don’t want to write copy for your business that addresses the masses.
-You want to create copy that addresses people one-on-one, drawing them in the way a good book does, and giving them the information they need in the process.
+You want to create a copy that addresses people one-on-one.
+Drawing them in the way a good book does.
+And giving them the information they need in the process.
 If you can, create copy that connects with people on a human level – that helps drive the point home and embed a good impression of your company in people’s minds.
 And remember – all communication is marketing; all communication is an opportunity to leave a lasting impression that might drum up business.